diogo149/iterated_pulse/README.md

+# Iterated PULSE

+This is a fork of [PULSE][https://github.com/adamian98/pulse] where we try to make improvements to the setting of sampling multiple images for a single low resolution image.
+The relevant code is in [this notebook][https://github.com/diogo149/iterated_pulse/blob/master/iterated_pulse.ipynb], though other changes have been made to the codebase as well.

+Below is the original README:

+---

 # PULSE: Self-Supervised Photo Upsampling via Latent Space Exploration of Generative Models
 Code accompanying CVPR'20 paper of the same title.
 Paper link: https://arxiv.org/pdf/2003.03808.pdf